-PhD students with contradict with the Master students agree that both contribution of CMU culture and the impact of the academic department’s culture is important to promote a person’s innovation ability.
+PhD students which contradict with the Master students, agree that both contribution of CMU culture and the impact of the academic department’s culture are important to promote a person’s innovation ability.
 They also think the influence of CMU facilities and the effect of academic activities are important for improving students’ innovation ability.
 This group thinks that the impact of classmates and/or colleagues in CMU and the curriculum in the academic program have a significant effect in fostering a student’s innovation ability.

 Overall, as you can see both groups agree that Characteristics and Attributes are important and they are indifferent about the Values.
-They totally are contradicting about the other matters.
+They totally contradict about the other matters.
 The Master students are indifferent about all of them but PhD students agree that they are important in improving their innovation abilities.

+An extended graphical analysis of the findings can be found in Appendix A.

 Nationality

 The nationalities are divided into four regions, America, Australia-Asia, Europe and India.

-Graduate students from those four regions, they had the same opinion in most criteria.
+Graduate students from those four regions, had the same opinion in most criteria.
 They totally agree that “Characteristics” are important to be innovative.
 They strongly agree that creative approach is the most important in this criterion.
 They strongly agree that “Attributes” such as curiosity is important to be innovative.
 They are indifferent with aggressively ambitious.
-They were totally different with “Values”.
 Graduate students for the four regions thought that all values studied in the survey are indifferent to be innovative.

-Graduate students from America think Design knowledge (conceptualization, creativity, form, ergonomic issues, etc) is the most important knowledge needed to be innovative followed by Technical, Business, and law and Legal knowledge.
-Graduate students from Australia-Asia and India think that Technical knowledge (technology, methods, engineering, production, etc) is the most important knowledge someone would need to be innovative followed by Business, Design, and Law and Legal knowledge.
-Graduate students from Europe on the other hand thought Business knowledge (business plan, marketing, market needs, etc) is the most important knowledge someone would need to be innovative followed by Technical, Design, and Law and legal knowledge.
+Graduate students from America think Design knowledge (conceptualization, creativity, form, ergonomic issues, etc.) is the most important knowledge needed to be innovative followed by Technical, Business, and law and Legal knowledge.
+Graduate students from Australia-Asia and India think that Technical knowledge (technology, methods, engineering, production, etc.) is the most important knowledge someone would need to be innovative followed by Business, Design, and Law and Legal knowledge.
+Graduate students from Europe on the other hand thought Business knowledge (business plan, marketing, market needs, etc.) is the most important knowledge someone would need to be innovative followed by Technical, Design, and Law and legal knowledge.

 Graduate students from those four regions are indifferent about the contribution of CMU culture and the impact of the academic department’s culture in the promotion of innovation ability.
 Those graduate students think that the influence of CMU facilities (like libraries, laboratories, classrooms, gyms and business incubators) is indifferent too for improving students’ innovation ability.
 They also agree that the impact of CMU faculty skills, academic activities (like seminars, meetings, etc.) and classmates-colleagues are important in fostering student’s innovation abilities.
 Except for Graduate students from Europe, they strongly agree about CMU facilities and classmates-colleagues are important in improving innovation abilities.
 Graduate students from India are indifferent about the curriculum program; they think that it has not a significant effect in the development student’s innovation abilities.

 Overall, as you can see four regions agree that “Characteristics”, “Attributes”, faculty skills, academic activities and classmates-colleagues are important and they are indifferent about the “Values”, CMU culture and the impact of the academic department’s culture.

+An extended graphical analysis of the findings can be found in Appendix B.

 CMU Graduate Programs (Schools)